CountESS-Project/CountESS/docs/included-plugins/index.md

 Input Column
 : the input column with the variant sequence

-Reference
-: (optional) select column which contains the reference sequence ...

-Sequence
+Reference Sequence
-: (optional) ... or supply a reference sequence as a value
+: Select column which contains the reference sequence, or enter a reference sequence as a string.

-Output Column
+DNA Variant
+: Column name for HGVS string of the nucleotide variant

+Protein Variant
-: Column name for HGVS string
+: Column name for HGVS string of the protein variant

+Classification Output Column
+: Column name for a classification of the variant (see [Variant Classifier](#variant-classifier) for details)

 Max Mutations
 : Maximum number of mutations, if no variant with this number or less mutations is found then return a null value for the output